 Last week I asked people on Twitter if they considered themselves a generalist or a specialist.
-Here are the results:
+The results show that about 72% of people consider themselves a generalist.

 While I do think that there’s no good answer, I think I’m more of a generalist as well.
 (Self selection maybe?)
 I get bored easily, so learning new stuff constantly keeps my brain engaged.
 A lot of interesting things happen at the borderlands.